 APyFloatArray

-objects are identical.Return the maximum value from an array or the maximum values along an axis.
+objects are identical.Return maximum value of array or along an axis.

-Return the minimum value from an array or the minimum values along an axis.
+Return maximum value of array or along an axis.

-Return the cumulative product of the elements along a given axis treating NaN as 0.
+Return cumulative product of elements along a given axis treating NaN as 0.

-Return the cumulative sum of the elements along a given axis treating NaN as 0.
+Return cumulative sum of elements along a given axis treating NaN as 0.

-Return the maximum value from an array or the maximum values along an axis, ignoring NaN.
+Return maximum value of array or along an axis ignoring NaN.

-Return the minimum value from an array or the minimum values along an axis, ignoring NaN.
+Return minimum value of array or along an axis ignoring NaN.

-Return the product of the elements along a given axis treating NaN as 0.
+Return product of the elements along a given axis treating NaN as 0.

 Return the sum of the elements along specified axis/axes treating NaN as 0.